List of Pound Puppies characters: Humans

-Shannon – A curly-haired girl who wants to adopt Bessie.
-However, Katrina stops her and her parents before they decide to adopt Bessie by telling them that the dogs aren't for sale.
-At the end of King Whopper, Cooler and Nose Marie deliver Bessie to Shannon.
+Shannon – a curly-haired girl who wants to adopt Bessie, but Katrina stops her and her parents before they decide to adopt Bessie by telling them that the dogs aren't for sale.
+At the end of "King Whopper", Cooler and Nose Marie deliver Bessie to Shannon.
 Shannon is voiced by Kathleen Helppie-Shipley and her parents are voiced by Lauri Fraser and Frank Welker.

-Jerry – A blond haired boy who appears in Kid in a Doghouse.
+Jerry – a blond haired boy who appears in "Kid in a Doghouse".
 His hobbies are reading comic books and skateboarding.
 When he requests to the Pound Puppies that he should be "adopted" with his new dog Blue, the Pound Puppies find it unorthodox, but agree anyway.
 When they learn that Jerry is too lazy to do chores and he runs away from home, the Pound Puppies use reverse psychology in order to get Jerry to do chores.
 Afterwards, Jerry promises to do his chores (including taking care of Blue) and is reunited with his parents.
 Jerry is voiced by Edan Gross, his mother is voiced by Leslie Speights, and his father is voiced by Frank Welker.

-Lisa – An African American girl whose family is moving to another town.
+Lisa – an African American girl whose family is moving to another town.
 When Nose Marie runs away from the Pound, Lisa adopts her.
 Then, just before the plane takes off, the Pound Puppies stop Nose Marie and tell her that they need her very much.
 Lisa instead adopts Freddie and moves away.
-Lisa appears in Nose Marie Day.
-Voiced by Deonca Brown.
+Lisa appears in "Nose Marie Day", voiced by Deonca Brown.

-Chief Williams – An African-American police chief who is referred in the Pound Puppies title sequence as "the Chief".
+Chief Williams – an African-American police chief who is referred in the Pound Puppies title sequence as "the Chief".
 He has a wife and a bespectacled daughter named Sarah, who loves puppies.
 At first, Chief Williams does not want Sarah to have a puppy because he thinks they eat too much.
 However, when a life-time supply of dog food is shipped along with a puppy delivered to Sarah, Chief Williams changed his mind.
 Chief Williams often wondered about Mayor Fist's strange behavior when he is called in the middle of the night about a high-speed chase involving Bigelow.
 He is last seen arresting Flack and Tubbs for grand theft dog-napping in seven states at the end of the Pound Puppies TV special.
 His full name is Kelly Williams.
-He appears again in Happy Howlidays.
+He appears again in "Happy Howlidays".
 Chief Williams is voiced by Garrett Morris and his pet dog, a German Shepherd, is voiced by Frank Welker.

 Dr. Black – Katrina's doctor who sends her on a vacation after she has a meltdown caused by the puppies.
-He appears in Secret Agent Pup.
-Voiced by Arthur Burghardt.
+He appears in "Secret Agent Pup", voiced by Arthur Burghardt.

-Slaughtar – An evil caveman who rules a tribe of barbarians aiming to get rid of puppies, who once rules the Earth.
+Slaughtar – an evil caveman who rules a tribe of barbarians aiming to get rid of puppies, who once rules the Earth.
 He is Captain Slaughter's ancestor.
 The members of his villainous tribe include the ancestors of Katrina Stoneheart, Brattina, and Catgut.
-He appears in The Star Pup and is voiced by Peter Cullen.
+He appears in "The Star Pup", voiced by Peter Cullen.